Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations: Abstract

 \section{Abstract}

 There is an inescapable long-tailed class-imbalance issue in many real-world classification problems.
-Existing long-tailed classification methods focus on the single-domain setting, where all examples are drawn from the same distribution.
-However, real-world scenarios often involve multiple domains with distinct imbalanced class distributions.
+Current methods for addressing this problem only consider scenarios where all examples come from the same distribution.
+However, in many cases, there are multiple domains with distinct class imbalance.
 We study this multi-domain long-tailed learning problem and aim to produce a model that generalizes well across all classes and domains.
-Towards that goal, we introduce TALLY, which produces invariant predictors by balancing augmentation of hidden representations over domains and classes.
+Towards that goal, we introduce TALLY, a method that addresses this multi-domain long-tailed learning problem.
 Built upon a proposed selective balanced sampling strategy, TALLY achieves this by mixing the semantic representation of one example with the domain-associated nuisances of another, producing a new representation for use as data augmentation.
 To improve the disentanglement of semantic representations, TALLY further utilizes a domain-invariant class prototype that averages out domain-specific effects.
-We evaluate TALLY on four long-tailed variants of classical domain generalization benchmarks and two real-world imbalanced multi-domain datasets.
-The results indicate that TALLY consistently outperforms other state-of-the-art methods in both subpopulation shift and domain shift.
+We evaluate TALLY on several benchmarks and real-world datasets and find that it consistently outperforms other state-of-the-art methods in both subpopulation and domain shift.
+Our code and data have been released at \url{https://github.com/huaxiuyao/TALLY}.